markstringer-dti/markstringer-dti.github.io/dti.md

 experiences.

-When you're trying to list these requirements without a piece of working software, you're only dealing with "known knowns" and you can to some degree draw a circle around "known unknowns".
+When you're trying to list these requirements without a piece of working software, you're only dealing "known knowns" and you can to some degree draw a circle around "known unknowns".
 When you try to get some working software as far as you can through the barbed wire to the outside world, you soon start to be surprised by "unknown unknowns".
 You knew there would be other security measures out there in no man's land, but you didn't know what they were.
+And for some of those things, there really was only one way to find out.

-This is the counter-intuitive thing I'm trying to tell you that is so important that the founding fathers of Agile put it number two in their manifesto.
+This is the counter-intuitive thing that I'm trying to tell you that is so important that the founding fathers of Agile put it number two in their manifesto.
 You should try to get working software as near as you can to live.
 Why?
 Because if you do a man will jump out from behind a tree and tell you why you can't.
-The only real way to find out what there is in no-man's land, or man jumping out from behind a tree land, is to go there.
+The only real way to find out what there is in no-man's land, or "man jumping out from behind a tree" land, is to go there.

 By actually getting your software into the hands of users, you will certainly here from those who try to stop you.
 But you will also get the